ParkinsonLab/Architect/README.md

 ## 3. Inclusion of non-EC related reactions (when performing reconstructions using BiGG definitions)

-When performing model reconstructions using reactions as defined by BiGG, non-EC related reactions will be added based on sequence similarity.
-The E-value from these results is used to determine which of these reactions should be included in the model (prior to gap-filling), the default being set at E-20.
+When performing model reconstructions using reactions as defined by BiGG, non-EC related reactions will be added to the high-confidence model (that is, prior to gap-filling) based on sequence similarity.
+The E-value from these results is used to determine which of these reactions should be included in the model, the default being set at E-20.
 The user may opt to use a different E-value as per their requirements.

 ## 4. Settings for gap-filling